subtilf-tf-mod/aws-iam-policy/README.md

 When you first create an AWS account, you begin with a single sign-in identity that has complete access to all AWS services and resources in the account.
 This identity is called the AWS account root user and is accessed by signing in with the email address and password that you used to create the account.
 We strongly recommend that you do not use the root user for your everyday tasks, even the administrative ones.
 Instead, adhere to the best practice of using the root user only to create your first IAM user.
 Then securely lock away the root user credentials and use them to perform only a few account and service management tasks.

+You manage access in AWS by creating policies and attaching them to IAM identities (users, groups of users, or roles) or AWS resources.
+A policy is an object in AWS that, when associated with an identity or resource, defines their permissions.
+AWS evaluates these policies when a principal uses an IAM entity (user or role) to make a request.
+Permissions in the policies determine whether the request is allowed or denied.
+Most policies are stored in AWS as JSON documents.
+For more information about policy types and uses, see Policies and permissions in IAM.

 Source of information and image: https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html

 # Motivation